PatrykChrabaszcz/ArtificialLifeSimulator/README.md

 ![alt tag](https://github.com/PatrykChrabaszcz/ArtificialLifeSimulator/blob/master/Pictures/Window.jpg)

-One of the tasks was to achive modularity of different parts of the code, and use make use of design patterns presented in the lecture.
+One of the tasks was to achive modularity of different parts of the code, and to make use of design patterns presented in the lecture.
 Thanks to that it's easy to:

 1. Add new Brain classes that will map sensor input into movements of a robot

 2. Add new Mutator classes that will combine two brains into new one (evolution)

 3. Add new PhysicEngine classes that will update animals and the enviroment based on animals motors